hdiniz/vim-gradle/README.md

 ## Usage

 By default, you Gradle project will be loaded you open vim under a Gradle project.
 See |autoload|.
-When the project is detected, the `:Gradle[!] <args>` command becomes available:
+When the project is detected, the `:Gradle <args>` command becomes available:

-    :Gradle[!] compile
+    :Gradle compile

-When executed with a `bang (!)`, the compilation is executed synchronously as if using `:make`.
-Otherwise the compilation is asynchronous and a output window is open.

 Erros detected during built populate vim's quickfix window: